Dallas DOL Workers' Comp Doctors: Back & Spine Injuries

 - Herniated discs.
 Also called a bulging disc or pinched nerve, a herniated disc occurs in either the upper or lower spine when disc injuries or degenerations affect the surrounding nerves, causing great pain.
 Back disc issues can require pain medication, steroid injections, physical therapy, and even surgery.

 - Broken back.
-A broken back takes place when the vertebrae on the upper or lower lumbar region are fractured.
+A broken back takes place when the vertebrae in the upper or lower lumbar region are fractured.
 Broken backs are almost always the result of an acute injury, such as a fall, a car accident, or an industrial accident.
-These injuries need immediate medical help, and often require surgery.
+These fractures need immediate medical help and often require surgery.
 Broken backs may sometimes be fatal.

 - Spinal cord damage.
 The most serious back injury is a spinal cord injury – when the bones of the back are compromised to the point that the spinal cord is damaged or severed.
 Spinal cord damage can result in partial paralysis, full paralysis, and death.